mhope-2/ocs/readme.md

 ### Getting Started

-First clone the repository from Github and switch to the new directory:
+First clone the repository from Github and switch to the project directory:

     $ git clone https://github.com/mhope-2/ocs
     $ cd ocs